edgedb/edgedb/docs/edgeql/for.rst

 Conditional DML
 ---------------

+.. versionadded:: 4.0

+    DML is now supported in :eql:op:`if..else` as of EdgeDB 4.0.

 DML (i.e., :ref:`insert <ref_eql_insert>`, :ref:`update <ref_eql_update>`,
 :ref:`delete <ref_eql_delete>`) is not supported in :eql:op:`if..else`.
 If you
 need to do one of these conditionally, you can use a ``for`` loop as a